 Our approach to study these systems spans from theoretical methods to statistical analysis of large data sets from state-of-the-art numerical simulations that we perform on supercomputers.

 I am currently teaching the "Mathematics for Energy" course and the "Scientific Computing" course to the DPhil students of the EPSRC CDT InFoMM.

-I also do classes for undergraduates courses on Viscous Flows, Waves & Compressible Flows, Nonlinear Systems and Topics in Fluid Mechanics.
+I also do the classes for the undergraduates courses on Viscous Flows, Waves & Compressible Flows, Topics in Fluid Mechanics, Nonlinear Systems and Classical Mechanics.

 Prizes, awards, and scholarships: